 “Emboldened by drink and desperation, they [Cornelisz and his men] forced their way into Pelsaert’s quarters and broke open the upper merchant’s sea chest,” he tells upstart.

-“This chest contained Pelsaert’s personal collection of medallions, which the rioters distributed among each other as booty.”
+The chest contained Pelsaert’s personal collection of medallions, which the rioters distributed among each other as booty.

 Eight days later, the Batavia finally sank, causing Cornelisz and the rest of those who stayed on board to join the other evacuees on land.
 This would prove a tragic turning point for those already on the islands, as this led Commander Pelsaert to embark on the rescue mission.
-He took most of the soldiers and a small boat from Batavia and continued the journey to Jakarta.
-This meant, Kieran Hosty says, that the remaining 40 men – some soldiers – as well as the women and children would fall “prey to the second in command”.
+He took most of the soldiers and a small boat from the Batavia and continued the journey to Jakarta.
+Hosty says that the remaining 40 men – some soldiers – as well as the women and children fell “prey” to the second in command.

-Meanwhile, Cornelisz had secured the loyalty of his original mutineers with a promise they would get “the pick of the women and a cut of the treasure”, before promptly disposing of anyone who could try to challenge his authority.
+Meanwhile, Cornelisz had secured the loyalty of his original mutineers with a promise that they would get “the pick of the women and a cut of the treasure”, and promptly disposed of anyone who could try to challenge his authority.